EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 * [Ryzee119's ogx360 project](https://github.com/Ryzee119/ogx360/), on which this is based.
     * Uses up to four Arduino Pro Micros to provide up to four emulated original Xbox controllers, connected via a custom PCB to a MAX3421 USB Host Controller IC (the same IC used in Arduino USB Host Shields).
     * Unfortunately, the MAX3421 is not (to the very best of my knowledge) available in a through-hole package making it tough work for a hobby project.
 Some people laugh in the face of surface mount soldering; I am not amongst them.
-    * You can flash the [ogx360 master binary](https://github.com/Ryzee119/ogx360/releases) to a Leonardo/Pro Micro in the same way as this project's and it will work with a wired controller.
+    * *Note:* You can actually flash the [ogx360 master binary](https://github.com/Ryzee119/ogx360/releases) to a Leonardo/Pro Micro following the instructions above and it just works with a wired controller.
 This doesn't seem to be documented in the otherwise comprehensive readmes.
-Be careful with the rumble though.
+As this firmware has rumble enabled you may well find it hangs the device when rumble is activated for any length of time if you apply it to this hardware build rather than Ryzee119's.
 * [Another Ryzee199 project](https://github.com/Ryzee119/ogx360_t4) pretty much meets the aims of this one (simple, no soldering, other controller support) but relies on the [Teensy 4.1](https://www.pjrc.com/store/teensy41.html).
 This works with the Arduino IDE, PlatformIO etc but is a more expensive option, reflecting the fact the board has an integral USB host, SD card, ethernet support etc. and a 32bit processor.
 But very straightforward.
 * [The XBOXPadMicro project](https://github.com/bootsector/XBOXPadMicro) allows for a customised controller to be built to work with a classic Xbox Console, using an Arduino's digital input pins.
     * Doesn't include any USB host functionality, so you can't plug another controller into it.
 It has everything you need to build/adapt a custom controller, however.
 I plan to use this to get a [TAC-2](https://en.wikipedia.org/wiki/TAC-2) working with PC/Xbox.
 Nobody needs more than one button, as the Amiga port of Street Fighter 2 demonstrated...